mvdkwast/obsidian-copy-as-html/README.md

 Plugin for [Obsidian](https://obsidian.md) that copies the current document to the clipboard, so it can be pasted into HTML aware application like gmail.

-This plugin exposes the `Copy document as HTML: Copy the current document to clipboard` command, which can be bound to a keyboard shortcut.
+This plugin exposes the `Copy document as HTML` command, which can be bound to keyboard shortcuts (see below).

 ![image](https://user-images.githubusercontent.com/2441349/202304790-aea2a29e-2ed8-4ba2-bfb6-caaeb823e6f0.png)

 ## Features

-Simple styling is applied to the document.
+### Commands

+The commands can be bound to keyboard shortcuts from the hotkeys menu, or run using the commands menu (Ctrl+P)

+**Copy selection or document to clipboard** : If text is selected, it will copied as HTML into the clipboard.
+If no text is selected, the entire document is copied.
+This should probably be your default keyboard shortcut. (suggestion:
+`Ctrl+Shift+C`)

+**Copy entire document to clipboard** : Copy the entire document

+**Copy current selection to clipboard** : Copy the selected text only

+### Media support

 Currently working with :